Personal independence payments can help with some of the extra costs associated with long-term illness or disability.

 The DWP makes the decision about each claim based on the results of the assessment and the details on the application form.

-- Carer's allowance: if you are caring for someone who is in receipt of a PIP, you could be eligible for carer's allowance.
-Find out more.
+- Carer's allowance: if you're caring for someone who is in receipt of a PIP, you could be eligible for carer's allowance.

 - Getting local authority funding for care at home: our step-by-step guide to lead you through the process.